zakaria-sarmini/confio-challenge/README.md

 ## Notes

-The Application expects a local Cosmos-SDK blockchain running in a Docker container and exposed at http://localhost:1317, if this is not the case please change the API url under `src/enviroment/enviroment.ts`.
+The Application expects a local Cosmos-SDK blockchain(v0.23.1) running in a Docker container and exposed at http://localhost:1317, if this is not the case please change the API url under `src/enviroment/enviroment.ts`.

 ## Further help